AMTTeam01/AMT_Project/README.md

 - Install npm modules via `npm install`
 - Run the server
 - Execute with `npx codeceptjs run --steps`
+- Run a single test with `codeceptjs run . my_test.js`

 ## How to write a new test